 A water softener is effective in removing hard water minerals, dissolved iron & manganese in the many private wells supplying homes in Boxford.
 Although the EPA has set no limits on the allowable amount of hardness in water, these minerals (magnesium & calcium) can have very negative impacts on your home’s water quality.
 The EPA maximum allowable levels for iron as a secondary contaminant is .3 parts per million.
 The EPA maximum allowable level for manganese as a secondary contaminant is .05 parts per million.
 These are very small amounts, but their affects can create quite an impact.
-Water Softening will be very effective if you have hard water, iron or manganese in your well water.
+Water Softening is the recommended solution if you have elevated levels of hard water minerals, iron or manganese in your well water.

 THE AFFECTS OF IRON, MANGANESE & HARD WATER